75+ Free Simple Commission Agreement Templates – Printable PDF, Doc

 Straight Commission

 This is the simplest form of commission agreement, where the seller receives a percentage of the sale price as a commission.
-The percentage can be fixed, variable, or graduated depending on the product or service being sold.
+The percentage can be fixed, variable, or graduated depending on the product or service sold.
 The straight commission is commonly used in sales positions where the seller has a direct relationship with the buyer, such as real estate agents or car salespeople.

 Base Salary and Commission